Updated: Dec 26, 2020

 Season: April - October (some roads close during the wet season)

-Typical Terrain: Dirt forest roads with some steep sections.
+Typical Terrain: Dirt forest roads with a few steep sections, as well as some mild erosion and ruts between Usal and Four Corners.
 Mud may be prevalent after heavy rains, especially in Sinkyone State Park.
+Some Pavement along some lesser used backroads.

-Recommended Vehicle: Suburu with decent all terrain tires.
+Recommended Vehicle: Crossover with AWD and all terrain tires.

 Alternative Routes: Yes!
 See bottom of route details.